 Be nice.
 Or else.

-Geneva Freelance Photographer Joined about 2 years ago
+Geneva Freelance Photographer Joined over 2 years ago

 Yes, when you download a picture this appears at the bottom of the screen: https://i.imgur.com/6KEFvjZ.png as a result I get a lot more people tweeting and sharing on FB about my work.
 By the way you should also share this Coaster app in the Unsplash Slack :)